Freddy Galvis hits tiebreaking homer, Reds beat Padres 3-2

+CINCINNATI (AP) — Freddy Galvis has spent less than two weeks with the Cincinnati Reds.
+Manager David Bell is already a big fan.

-CINCINNATI (AP) — Freddy Galvis hit a tie-breaking two-run homer in the sixth inning, and Aristides Aquino added an RBI single as the Cincinnati Reds beat the San Diego Padres 3-2 Tuesday night.
+Bell’s appreciation for Galvis grew Tuesday when the second baseman hit a tie-breaking two-run homer in the sixth inning, and Aristides Aquino added an RBI single as Cincinnati beat the San Diego Padres 3-2.

+“Freddie Galvis just likes to play,” Bell said.
+“He shows you that in a number of ways.
+He is a guy that always wants the ball hit to him.
+He always wants to be the one at the plate in important situations.”

-Galvis, claimed off waivers from Toronto on August 12, followed Josh VanMeter’s second hit of the game with an opposite-field drive to left.
+Galvis, claimed off waivers from Toronto on August 12, followed Josh VanMeter’s second hit of the game with an opposite-field drive to left off Cal Quantrill.
 It was his second home run in two nights and career-high 21st of the season.

+“It’s tough when your team gives you a chance to win,” Quantrill said. “(Manager) Andy Green trusted me to go out for the sixth, and I didn’t do the job.
+Different ballparks play differently.
+If you don’t like it, make a better pitch.”

 Aquino went 1 for 4 and his streak of consecutive plate appearances without a home run increased to 13, the longest of his brief career.